Thetis Lake

 Thetis Lake is a name that refers to two freshwater lakes (Upper and Lower Thetis) connected by a narrow culvert in the 834 ha Thetis Lake Regional Park outside Victoria, British Columbia, about 12 km from the city centre.
+The lake was likely named for the frigate HMS Thetis, which had been assigned to Esquimalt as part of the Royal Navy's Pacific Squadron.
+The two lakes are extremely popular as a swimming destination in the summer.

+Thetis Lake Regional Park

 It was established as Canada's first nature sanctuary in 1958.
-The park was named for the frigate HMS Thetis, which had been assigned to Esquimalt as part of the Royal Navy's Pacific Squadron.
-Thetis is encountered in Greek mythology mostly as a sea nymph or known as the goddess of water, one of the fifty Nereids, daughters of the ancient sea god Nereus.
 The park's facilities include several beaches, kilometres of forest trails, parking, washrooms and a change room.
-The two lakes are extremely popular in the summer.
 The area features many Garry oak and Douglas fir trees.